wp-plugins/speed-contact-bar/README.txt

 2. Extract the `speed-contact-bar` directory to your computer
 3. Upload the `speed-contact-bar` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard
-5. Configure the plugin with the options page at "Settings" => "Speed Contact Bar".
+5. Configure the plugin with the options page at "Settings" =&gt; "Speed Contact Bar".

 == Frequently Asked Questions ==